blockchainapis/docs/docs/tutorial/tokens/display-token-decimals.md

 ---
-title: "How to get the decimals of a token"
+title: "How to display a token amount in decimal form"
-description: "Learn how to get the decimals of any token in any blockchain"
+description: "Learn how to convert a token from his unsigned integer form to his decimal form.
+And also from his unsigned integer form to decimal form"
-sidebar_position: 1
+sidebar_position: 2
-sidebar_label: "Get Token Decimals"
+sidebar_label: "Display Tokens in Decimal Form"
 ---

 Inside of any blockchain (whenever it is Ethereum, Arbitrum, Polygon...), the numbers are stored as integers.